Henry Vane, 9th Baron Barnard: Masonic career

 His legal training and business skills vastly improved the organisation of freemasonry in north east England, with membership increasing from 3,330 to 9,000 during his tenure.
-Two lodges, Lord Barnard Lodge No. 2935 at South Shields (consecrated during 1902) and Vane Lodge No.3110 at Bishop Auckland (consecrated in 1905) were named in his honour.
+Two lodges, Lord Barnard Lodge No. 2935 at South Shields (consecrated during 1902) and Vane Lodge No. 3110 at Bishop Auckland (consecrated in 1905) were named in his honour.

 Honours and accolades

-Lord Barnard held the honorary position of Colonel 4th (Special Reserve) Battalion Durham Light Infantry, the Chairman of the Tees Fishery Board and was a governor of Shrewsbury School.
+Lord Barnard held the honorary position of Colonel 4th (Special Reserve) Battalion Durham Light Infantry, and as Chairman of the Tees Fishery Board, was a governor of Shrewsbury School and served as treasurer of the Salop Infirmary at Shrewsbury in 1899.
 He was a member of Brooks's and the Oxford and Cambridge Club.
 As with the fashion of the time, he kept two houses, his provincial home being Raby Castle, Darlington and a residence for the London season at 20 Belgrave Square, SW.

 He was also awarded the honorary degree of Doctor of Civil Law (DCL) from the University of Durham in September 1901.

 Death

-In November 1917, following the death of his first son in France, Lady Barnard fell ill and died on 16 March 1918.
-Lord Barnard died shortly thereafter on 28 December 1918, his funeral was held New Year's Eve.
-A masonic memorial service was held at Durham Cathedral, at which the Dean of Durham stated:
+In November 1917, following the death of their first son in France, Lady Barnard fell ill and died on 16 March 1918.
+Lord Barnard died nine months later, on 28 December 1918; his funeral was held New Year's Eve.
+A masonic memorial service was held at Durham Cathedral, at which the Dean of Durham James Welldon stated:

 [he] succeeded by inheritance to a great position upon which it had not been possible for him with complete certainty to reckon.
 He accepted it in the simple spirit of duty and made best use of it while life and health were his, for the good of his fellow citizens.